-The deterioration of the sovereign debt of several countries, together with the risk of contagion to other, more stable, countries, exacerbated the global economic crisis.
-There is a continued possibility that Eurozone countries could be subject to an increase in borrowing costs.
-This situation as well as the United Kingdom's referendum have raised a number of uncertainties regarding the stability and overall standing of the European Economic and Monetary Union.
+This situation has raised a number of uncertainties regarding the stability and overall standing of the European Economic and Monetary Union.
 The departure or risk of departure from the Euro by one or more Eurozone countries could lead to the reintroduction of national currencies in one or more Eurozone countries or, in more extreme circumstances, the possible dissolution of the Euro entirely.
 These potential developments, or market perceptions concerning these and related issues, could adversely affect the value of the Fund's investments.
-Unitholders should carefully consider how any potential changes to the Eurozone and European Union may affect their investment in the Fund.
+Shareholders should carefully consider how any potential changes to the Eurozone and European Union may affect their investment in the Fund.